masoudslipknot/NIC_traffic/README.md

 # NIC_traffic
 <h2> Project Description:</h2>
 In this project, I am planning to capture packets from a machine.
-Then capture packets will be parsed in order to acquire the proper results.</br>
+Then capture packets will be parsed in order to acquire the proper results.
+We only process the *TCP*  and *UDP*  packets and others such as ICMP packets are labeled **Unknown**  </br>
 <h3> How the process is done? </h3>
 It is possible to use scapy for the whole project but, first, everything is coded here and we will pay attention to scapy after finishing our own packet sniffer.</br>
 Since we are accessing the packets, it is needed to run the code with Sudo in order to receive the permission.</br>